 “If you liked it, then you should have put a ring on it.
 Oh, oh, oh” Yes ladies and gentleman it’s time to put a ring on it!
 Welcome to the Pink Book School, with our subject of discussion for today: Wedding Rings 101!
-In this blog post, we cover everything about Wedding Rings, from different types of materials, to diamond, gemstones and cuts.
+In this blog post, we cover everything about Wedding Rings, from different types of materials to gemstones and cuts.

 Also covered – advice to the gentlemen on how to figure out what ring your girlfriend wants without asking and how to know what your girlfriend’s ring size is.
 Only planning to pop the question now?
 Head back to our blog about engagement rings.

-Wedding Rings – Metals & Materials:
+Ring Metals & Materials:

 When it comes to the material the ring is made of, the harder metals are best, because your wedding ring needs to last a lifetime.
 This is one of the reasons why we love Platinum